aws-samples/aws-service-catalog-tools-workshop/workshop/content/40-reinvent2019/100-task-1/200-provision-the-control.md

 {{% code file="40-reinvent2019/100-task-1/artefacts/orchestrator/manifest-accounts-only.yaml" language="js" highlight="2" %}}

 {{% notice note %}}
-You can find your Account Number in the __top right__ frop down of the AWS Console page.
+You can find your Account Number in the __top right__ drop down of the AWS Console page.
 It is a 12 digit number.
 Please __do not__ include the hyphens ('-') in the manifest code.
 {{% /notice %}}

 {{< figure src="/tasks/FindMyAccountNumber.png" >}}